Police find body of missing Guardsman in flood-ravaged Maryland river

 The 39-year-old assigned to Camp Fretterd Military Reservation in Reisterstown was at a Mexican restaurant in Ellicott City's historic downtown area when the flooding began, said Sarah Lopez, whose husband met Hermond 20 years ago in the US Air Force.

-Lopez, who was attending a birthday party with Hermond and her husband, said Hermond left the party to help a woman rescue her cat.
-Witnesses returned and said Hermond slipped into the river and was carried away, she said.
+Lopez, who was attending a birthday party with Hermond and her husband, said Hermond left the restaurant to help a woman trying to rescue her cat from a nearby pet store.

+"Witnesses reported that Hermond was attempting to help a woman who had escaped through a window with her cat, when he became swept up in the rushing water," according to a police report.

-"(The people with Hermond) saw him go under the water and not surface," police Chief Gary Gardner told reporters.
+The people accompanying Hermond "saw him go under the water and not surface," police Chief Gary Gardner told reporters Monday.

 Hermond joined the Air Force in 1996 and served 10 years as an airman, the Guard's Col. Charles Kohler said.
 The Severn, Maryland, native joined the Guard in 2009.
 He was not on duty when he disappeared,